thomaxxl/safrs/docs/ExposeDB.md

 # Expose an Existing Database as a JSON API

-This document describes how to expose a database as a JSON:API rest api.
+This document describes how to expose a database as a [JSON:API](http://jsonapi.org/) REST api.
 This approach can be used for most databases with SQLAlchemy support (such as mysql, postges, sqlite etc.)
 Here we use the MySQL [employee sample database](https://github.com/datacharmer/test_db) as an example.